atlassian/github-for-jira/docs/builds.md

 commits.
 On the flipside, if you only listed `main`, for instance, there would be no way for the app to ask GitHub for a comparison.
 Instead, the best it can do is use the data GitHub sends in the response when the `workflow_run` event is triggered, which only includes the most recent commit.
-This means that if a developer were to make multiple commits, perhaps on multiple branches, and reference various Jira issue keys in each commit, GitHub would only send our app data about the latest commit.
+This means that if a developer were to make multiple commits, perhaps on multiple branches, and reference various Jira issue keys in each commit, GitHub would only send the data to Jira about the latest commit.
 In turn, this would mean that we could only extract any issue keys from that single message.
 Although there may be numerous Jira issues involved, in this scenario, you would only see builds data for any issue keys from the latest commit message.

-When you list branches under `pull_request` you'll need to be very specific about the branches you want our app to target.
+When you list branches under `pull_request` you'll need to be very specific about the branches you want the app to target.
 If any branch is created that isn't listed here, the app won't be able to compare your commits and send the most accurate data to Jira.